Reinforz/twitter-oauth2-blog/README.md

   }
 }
 ```
-Here we added various scripts to helps us in our development stage.
+Here, we added various scripts to help us in our development stage.
 We will mostly use the `dev` and the `migrate-db` scripts.
-They start the server in watch mode and lets us migrate the database respectively.
-Now we can return to the workspace directory and just use our `yarn server:add` to add packages.
+They allow us to start the server in watch mode and let us migrate the database respectively.
+Now we can return to the workspace directory and use our `yarn server:add` to add packages.
 So its time to install the required dependencies using the following commands in the terminal:
 ```bash
 yarn server:add @prisma/client argon2 axios cookie-parser cors dotenv express jsonwebtoken
 ```